-And the sessions are rather different with each.
+And the sessions are rather different for each.

 Ziip needs motivation

 Other shorter routines vary the micro/nano current output by facial areas so you really must follow the routine.
-You can follow along with the App videos, but it’s easy to get ahead, and is annoyingly repetitive after a while.
-Or do your routines from memory, counting the reps to stay in sync.
+The App video routines are easy enough to follow, but it’s sometimes easy to get ahead or lag behind and it’s annoyingly repetitive after a while.
+Or you can do your routines from memory, counting the reps to stay in sync.
 However, I lose track if I don’t concentrate so I can’t enjoy the routines whilst relaxing or watching TV simultaneously!
 You may not have this problem, but to me, it eventually felt too repetitive and a chore.

 You can Nuface on auto-pilot

-The Nuface Trinity felt much easier.
+The Nuface Trinity feels simpler and easier.
 You can follow or learn the simple routine from videos on Youtube or in the App.
 And there are handy diagrams in the user guide too.
-They’re easy to remember.
+It’s easy to remember.

 The microcurrent output doesn’t change, so you can do your routine in any order.
-Do the basic short one, the longer advanced one, or your own combination with more reps on trouble spots.
+Do the basic short one, the longer advanced one, or your own combination with more reps over trouble spots.
 Whatever suits you best.
-And working in sections (so the gel doesn’t dry) makes it easier to keep track too.
+The ELE attachment is worth it for lifting and smoothing the eye area too.
 It’s easy to do in front of the TV and it doesn’t matter if you lose your place.
 It’s an auto-pilot device.

-In addition, for my last month of using Nuface Trinity, I tried the CurrentBody Skin LED mask.
+For my last month of using Nuface Trinity, I combined it with the CurrentBody Skin LED mask.
 You do red light before microcurrent and oh my!
-What a power-combo!
-The red light amplifies the effects of the microcurrent, and gives a new beautiful glow on top.
-I love that.
-I continued with the mask during my ZIIP trial too, and saw equal results.
+What a power combo!
+The red light amplifies the effects of the microcurrent and gives a new beautiful glow on top.
+I love it.
+I continued with the LED mask during my ZiiP trial too and saw equal results.

-But, after a few months of the ZIIP, I was simply very bored of the microcurrent monotony.
+But, during my final months, I was simply very bored with the microcurrent monotony.
 Especially compared to the easy, simple, and hands-free LED mask.
 I didn’t want to go back to the Trinity either.

 Also, I was curious to see how my skin would change.